 A technique called Hybrid 3-D printing, developed by Air Force Research Laboratory researchers in collaboration with the Wyss Institute at Harvard University, uses additive manufacturing to integrate soft, conductive inks with material substrates to create stretchable electronic devices.
-To create these, a 3-D printer prints conductive traces of flexible, silver-infused thermoplastic polyurethane.
-Then, a pick-and-place method using empty printer nozzles and a vacuum system sets microcontroller chips and LED lights into the flexible substrate.
+A potential application is to create sensors to enable better human performance monitoring.
 (Courtesy photo by Harvard Wyss Institute)

 No camera details available.

 IMAGE IS PUBLIC DOMAIN

 This photograph is considered public domain and has been cleared for release.

 If you would like to republish please give the photographer appropriate credit.